Ruelle-Taylor resonances of Anosov actions: Geometric preliminaries

 \end{Def} A typical example to have in mind would be when $E$ is a tensor bundle, (e.g. exterior power of the cotangent bundle $E=\Lambda^{m}T^*\M$ or symmetric tensors $E=\otimes^m_ST^*\M$), and

 where $\mc{L}$ denotes the Lie derivative.
 This admissible lift can be restricted to any subbundle that is invariant under the differentials $d\varphi^{X_A}_t$ for all $A\in \a, t>0$.
-More generally, the example of a Lie derivative can be seen as a special case where the $\mathbb A$-action $\tau$ on $\mc M$ lifts to an action $\widetilde{\tau}$ on $E$ which is fiberwise linear.
+Another class of examples comes from flat connections.
+More generally, the above examples can be seen as a special case where the $\mathbb A$-action $\tau$ on $\mc M$ lifts to an action $\widetilde{\tau}$ on $E$ which is fiberwise linear.
 Then one can define an infinitesimal action

 which is an admissible lift.